 See the Ferry Building:

-We spent a lot of time at the Ferry Building.
-I went there during the day to hang out, and had lunch with my Lolë friends!
+I’ve spent quite a bit of time at the Ferry Building.
+During my fall trip, I went there during the day to hang out, and had lunch with my Lolë friends!
 I thought it was so cool, and their Oyster restaurant is famous–so I had to bring Neal back the following night!
 (More on that below!)
 They have a farmer’s market outside, tons of adorable shops, several restaurants, and an awesome array of local food vendors.
 (If you’re there in the morning, get a smoothie from the grocery market there–it’s in the back of the store!
 It was so delicious!)